 - Recognize and develop diverse abilities and talents.

-- Provide comprehensive professional development for its teachers to help them meet the unique needs of advanced-level students.
+- Provide comprehensive professional learning for its teachers to help them meet the unique needs of advanced-level students.

-These goals are based on gifted program standards and content goals of the National Association for Gifted Children (NAGC) , Maryland Learning Outcomes, and the Howard County Essential Curriculum.
+Theses goals are based on gifted program standards of the National Association for Gifted Children (NAGC).

 Adapted from Joseph Renzulli’s definition.